 Don’t miss the chance to have your say!
 We’re looking for parents to get involved and give their feedback on all aspects of family life.
 Find out more here.

-Like any self respecting mother, I made this pesto then fed it to the children before telling them what was in it.
-The 13 year old asked for seconds.
+Like any self respecting mother, I made this vegan pesto recipe then fed it to the children before telling them what was in it.
+The 13-year-old asked for seconds.
 She’s a great grubber.
-The picky 4 year old said he loved garlic, spread it on his toast and ate a slice.
-A big achievement for such a particular eater.
+The picky 4-year-old said he loved garlic, spread it on his toast and ate a slice.
+A big achievement for such a particular eater!

-In place of parmesan cheese in this recipe I’ve substituted raw almonds.
-They are very good match for the texture.
-Kale replaces basil, which is really a summer herb but when it’s back in season do feel free to use basil instead, it’s good to have a substitute though.
+In place of parmesan cheese in this recipe, I’ve substituted raw almonds.
+They are a very good match for the texture.
+Kale replaces basil, which is really a summer herb, but when it’s back in season do feel free to use basil instead – it’s good to have a substitute though.

 - 5 large fronds of clean raw kale including the stalks (I used curly but flat leaf is fine)

 - 5 medium cloves of garlic, peeled

 - 100g raw almonds (I used mine with the skin on for more texture)

 - Zest & juice of 1 lemon

 - Cut the kale into chunks the size of the palm of your hand so that they will fit into the blender easier.

 - Put all the ingredients together into the processor and pulse/blitz until you have the consistency you prefer for your pesto.